-Understanding how your toilets work can help diagnose a number of plumbing issues.
+Understanding how your toilets work can help diagnose several plumbing issues.
 The anatomy of a toilet is fairly simple.
 This can be helpful to you if your toilet is leaking, running, or flushing improperly.
-If you understand what's going on in there, it can be easier to understand the cause of your plumbing problems.
+If you understand what’s going on in there, it can be easier to understand the cause of your plumbing problems.

 - Base – This is attached to the floor with a flange.
 A wax ring is inserted between the flange and the fixture to create a seal.
 The toilet is bolted to the flange with closet bolts